Eric A. Zacks

 B.A., University of Michigan

-Eric A. Zacks is an assistant professor of law at Wayne State University Law School.
-His recent scholarship focuses on the relevance of behavioral sciences to contract formation, breach and enforcement.
-His work has been published in the University of Cincinnati Law Review, University of Pennsylvania Journal of Business Law and Penn State Law Review.
-His forthcoming article, Shame, Regret, and Contract Design, will be published in the Marquette Law Review.
+Eric Zacks is an associate professor of law at Wayne State University Law School.
+His scholarship focuses on modern consumer contracting practices and the relevance of behavioral and cognitive sciences to the legal and social construction of contract formation, breach and enforcement.
+His work has been published in many law reviews and journals, including the University of Pennsylvania Journal of Business Law, Florida State University Law Review, Journal of Corporation Law, University of Cincinnati Law Review, Marquette Law Review, Penn State Law Review and William & Mary Business Law Review.

-In 2012 and 2013, Professor Zacks was voted Professor of the Year by the second- and third-year law students at Wayne.
-He also was awarded the 2013 Donald H. Gordon Award for Excellence in Teaching at the law school.
+In 2012 and 2013, Zacks was voted Professor of the Year by the second- and third-year law students at Wayne Law.
 He teaches a variety of business law courses, including Corporate Finance, Mergers and Acquisitions, Securities Regulation, and Corporations, as well as a first-year Contracts course.

 Mergers and Acquisitions